britslambs/DH110/Assignment 7/README.md

 #### Any other comments?
 > I would recommend looking into how you can further personalize each user’s experience with this app.
 For movie streaming, a playlist generated on user analytics would be helpful.
 On making posts, sets of premade photo edit choices could be saved so the user could reuse their preferred settings.
 This app has a very user friendly interface and is intuitive to use as well, but a user personalized experience would make it stand out.

+### Cognitive Walkthrough Findings
+This user was able to go through the prototypes very smoothly for the post part.
+Their critiques are in the edit and confirm pages in the task of uploading a post.
+In addition, they find the "Last Movies Watched" feature confusing on the streaming page.
+Lastly, they suggest that a playlist of suggested movies could be a good addition to the app.
+I found these findings very insightful as even though I believed some of the features were intuitive, the user might not.
+Therefore, this process of user testing has been very helpful.
+After considering their critiques, I believe they are very valid and would serve was great additions to the app.

 ## User Testing/Revisions
 ## User 2: Alex
 *User Testing Task 1*: https://photos.app.goo.gl/L6FmngM1UFSfckH46